No Ordinary Fish. No Ordinary Year.

-Camille Jasinski is the Public Relations and Communications Coordinator for the International Year of the Salmon (IYS)—North Pacific Region.
+Camille Jasinski is the IYS Public Relations and Communications Manager for the International Year of the Salmon (IYS)—North Pacific Region.
 She is currently completing her master’s degree in communications at SFU (Simon Fraser University), after which she hopes to pursue her PhD.
 Camille’s graduate research interests include classical communication theory, ideology, philosophy, surveillance culture, environmental communication, decolonization theory, and Indigenous rights.
 Camille currently sits as the Co-chair to the IYS Theme Council Group 4—Outreach and Communication.
 She is also a registered 200-hour yoga and fuse instructor.

 You Can Contribute